RiccardoGMoschetti/micro-frontends/README.md

 # Micro Frontends
 **Extending the Microservice Paradigms to Web Development**

+This the translation into Italian of the Michael's Micro Frontend educational website.
 The actual site can be found at [micro-frontends.org](https://micro-frontends.org/).
+The Italian translation can be found at [micro-frontends-it.org](https://micro-frontends-it.org/).
 ## Author

 Michael Geers [@naltatis](https://twitter.com/naltatis)